 Meeting and Video calls are great for tasks that require instant decisions.
 However, most meetings in large companies can be replaced by effective documentation, well-written emails or small visual clips.

 Asynchronous communication is how modern distributed teams build, test and support software.

 Your job is to champion high-quality software.

 Conscientious QA engineers do not promote ambiguity.
 They capture bugs with clear descriptions and help the developer understand how the defect can be reproduced in the product.

 Be 10x.
 Value your time.
 Automate screen capture for every UI driven test.
 Upload all the logs, machine details, browser details, video clips, etc. when you file a new bug.
 Do not wait for the developer to request specific details.

 A good QA team works with a lot of different environments, development stages, and types of testing.
 On any given day, testers can switch back and forth between multiple priorities.
 The trick is managing time well and supporting development and business teams with what they need.
 Spending more time on testing and less time on writing bug reports and going back and forth with the developers should be the mantra.

 You put your heart and soul to build pixel-perfect designs.
 During implementation, your designs don't translate to perfect sites.
 Things don't look great on every platform and browser.
 Transitions are not elegant.
 What can you do?

 Convey your feedback by sharing a quick screen capture clip using Devtendo.
 Talk using videos and screenshots.

 Work communication with videos is not only time effective.
 It also builds collateral for training future employees.
 With remote employees and time zone differences, it's difficult to get everyone on frequent conference calls.
-Asynchronous feedback workflows with tight deadlines is how modern teams make progress.
+Asynchronous feedback workflow with tight deadlines is how modern teams make progress.